Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `withering`{:.e}: Spawns a handful of wither skeletons nearby and gives the player withering
     - `slime`{:.e}: Spawns a handful of slimes nearby, drops some slimeballs on the ground, and replaces certain blocks nearby with slimed netherrack
     - `unknown`{:.e}: Randomly selects one of the other punishments to enact
 - 6th argument: A string, the lang key to use instead of the ingredients when a 'activated' lost page's info screen is present.
-Useful for ingredients that are not single items.
-May be null to default to the ingredient's first valid item
+Useful for ingredients that are not single items. may be `null`{:.p} to default to the ingredient's first valid item
 - *optional 7th argument*: A `ResourceLocation`, the name of the lost page definition

 ### Example